Yoast/wordpress-seo/readme.txt

 Enhancements:

-* Update `SearchAction` schema to comply with Google's updated specification.
+* Updates `SearchAction` schema to comply with Google's updated specification.
 * Excludes sentences inside tables and table captions from the consecutive sentences assessment.
-* [yoastseo] Excludes Table of Contents from the analysis.
 * Adds adjacent relative links for WooCommerce shop pages.
 Props to [stodorovic](https://github.com/stodorovic).
+* Adds increased compatibility for LiteSpeed web servers.
+Props to [J-Rey](https://github.com/J-Rey).

 Bugfixes:

-* [wordpress-seo-premium] Fixes a bug where Premium users with an inactive Premium license were prompted indefinitely to restart their SEO data optimization.
-We now show an error message informing them how to activate their license.
-* [@yoast/schema-blocks] Fixes a bug where the Schema blocks were misaligned.
 * Fixes a bug where an error was shown on the page overview and post overview when the website's MySQL database is run in ANSI-mode.
 Props to [stodorovic](https://github.com/stodorovic).
 * Adds increased compatibility for LiteSpeed web servers.
 Props to [J-Rey](https://github.com/J-Rey).
-* Shortcodes are now only removed from the Open Graph description when it has been generated from the post's excerpt.
-Props @Lomerill.
+* Fixes a bug where shortcodes were removed from the Open Graph description even when they were explicitly added.
+Props to [Lomerill](https://github.com/Lomerill).

 = 16.5 =
 Release Date: June 15th, 2021